XFG16/YouTubeDiscordPresence/README.md

  - There are **two** components:
    - Chrome Extension << Source code [v1.4]: `Extension` || Release [v1.4]: [<ins>**Chrome Web Store**</ins>](https://chrome.google.com/webstore/detail/youtubediscordpresence/hnmeidgkfcbpjjjpmjmpehjdljlaeaaa) >>
    - Desktop Application << Source code [v1.3]: `Host` || Release [v1.3]: [**<ins>Releases</ins>**](https://github.com/XFG16/YouTubeDiscordPresence/releases/tag/1.3) >>

+## Detailed Installation Instructions

+ 1. Download the `YTDPsetup.msi` file in the [**<ins>releases</ins>**](https://github.com/XFG16/YouTubeDiscordPresence/releases/tag/1.3) section of this repository and run it on your computer.
+As a plus, you don't need to install any other libraries!
+All of them are already pre-packaged into the executable. **Only if you want to build the installer yourself, then read the following subpoints.
+Otherwise, you can simply move on to the next step.**
+    - For C++ version: you can also **build** the whole thing yourself with **Visual Studio 2022**.
+Just download the `Host` directory from this repository and open `YTDPwin.sln` under `Host/YTDPwin` in Visual Studio.
+Also, make sure to have the **Microsoft Visual Studio Installer Project** extension installed
+    - For NodeJS version: download the `NodeHost` directory and use [**<ins>pkg</ins>**](https://github.com/vercel/pkg) to compile the code into an executable.
+However, you have to link the Chrome extension to the compiled executable manually, which can be done by following [**<ins>this guide</ins>**](https://developer.chrome.com/docs/apps/nativeMessaging/)
+2. Add the [<ins>**Chrome Extension**</ins>](https://chrome.google.com/webstore/detail/youtubediscordpresence/hnmeidgkfcbpjjjpmjmpehjdljlaeaaa) from the **Chrome Web Store** and turn it on **after installing the desktop component.** If you installed the extension before installing the desktop component, just turn it **off and back on** after the desktop component is installed
+    - If you want to load the extension without the Chrome Web Store or make edits, download the `Extension` directory, compress it into a zip, and load it onto your browser manually

 ## Troubleshooting/Known Issues
  - It only works alongside the **desktop application** of Discord, not the browser version.
 Also, make sure to have `Display current activity as status message` in your Discord settings **on.**